Plumber tightening pipe under sink

 Insured Spotlight: Plumbing Contractors

-By Chelsea Albright, Assistant Vice President
+By Chelsea Albright, Vice President

 A typical General Liability policy excludes losses that arise from pollution conditions, but a Contractors Pollution Liability (CPL) policy can fill this gap in coverage.
 A CPL policy is intended to cover Bodily Injury/Property Damage and cleanup costs that result from pollution conditions while performing contracting operations at a jobsite.